ikuhamada/state-doc/manual.rst

 	Description:

-	Output level for the NEB calculation
+	Output level for the NEB calculation.

 	* LOW: minimum output